Your Birth Plan

 Sharing your birth plan

 Having your birth plan prepared by your 34 week appointment will give your community midwife the opportunity to discuss this with you.
 If your birth wishes are complex or if they fall outside of your hospital or unit’s guidelines, your midwife may refer you to the Head Of Midwifery (HOM) or consultant midwife who can discuss this with you in more detail at a longer appointment.
 They will likely ask for the opinion of one of the senior doctors too.
 You can also self-refer to the Head of Midwifery if you wish to, you can usually contact the HOM via your hospital’s antenatal clinic.
-This doesn’t mean you cannot birth in the way wish to, it simply gives us all an opportunity to collaborate together, with you at the centre of the decision making, to ensure we can provide this care safely and you understand your care options.
+This doesn’t mean you cannot birth in the way you wish to, it simply gives you all an opportunity to collaborate together, with you at the centre of the decision making, to ensure care is provided safely and that you understand your care options.

 That said, like many things in life, sometimes things don’t go according to plan.
 You may decide on the day that you want to change your mind and choose another option and sometimes plans need to evolve with the clinical situation.
 Even if additional resources have been used to facilitate your birth wishes, this does not mean you can’t change your mind.
-If the clinical situation changes, i.e. you or your baby has signs of becoming unwell, your midwife (and likely your doctor) will discuss any proposed changes to your plan with you and explain the reasons, benefits and possible risks involved.
-We strive to give you a chance to digest this information and make this informed choice.
-However in an emergency situation, this process will be done quite rapidly.
-Ultimately, as long as you understand the choices which are available to you, including the risks and benefits, you have the final say in what care we provide.
+If the clinical situation changes, i.e. you or your baby have signs of becoming unwell, your midwife (and likely your doctor) will discuss any proposed changes to your plan with you and explain the reasons, benefits and possible risks involved.
+Your maternity team should strive to give you a chance to digest this information to enable you to make an informed decision.
+However, in an emergency situation, this process will be done quite rapidly.
+Ultimately, as long as you understand the choices which are available to you, including the risks and benefits, you have the final say in what care is provided.